brianespinoza/brianespinoza/README.md

 ### Hi there 👋
 ---
-I'm a software developer at Quandis building military-related data service products with FinTech applications.
+I'm a software developer at Quandis.
+I work on the military team building data service products with FinTech applications.

-I mostly work in the C#/.NET space though I try to keep other skills and interests sharp on the side.
+I mostly work in the C#/.NET space though I try to keep other skills sharp on the side.

-#### What other interests, you ask?
-Well, I like
+#### Other interests include:
-- climbing rocks 🧗‍♂
+- rock climbing 🧗‍♂
 - cooking 🧑🏼‍🍳
-- coding rabbit holes 👨🏻‍💻
+- finding vintage furniture 🪑

 ---
 **Languages:**